 Sennheiser Game One

-The Game One is, counterintuitively, the more inexpensive of the two pairs.
+The EPOS I Sennheiser GAME ONE Gaming Headset, Open Acoustic, Noise-canceling mic, Flip-To-Mute, XXL plush velvet ear pads, compatible with PC, Mac, Xbox One, PS4, Nintendo Switch, and Smartphone - Black (506080) is, counterintuitively, the more inexpensive of the two pairs.
 Despite that, it’s still a great pair of headphones, with excellent build quality and great sound to boot.

 Design and Build

-You can get the Game Ones in two different colors: black and white.
+You can get the Game Ones in two different colors: EPOS I Sennheiser GAME ONE Gaming Headset, Open Acoustic, Noise-canceling mic, Flip-To-Mute, XXL plush velvet ear pads, compatible with PC, Mac, Xbox One, PS4, Nintendo Switch, and Smartphone - Black (506080) and Sennheiser GAME ONE Gaming Headset - White.
 There’s a little extra flair from red accents around the ear cups and red cloth covering the speakers, but the color is mostly monochromatic.

 For the Game Ones, this works just fine.
 The headphones look very much in the vein of “gamer”, but not too overtly.
 They’re stylized, don’t misunderstand, but Sennheiser manages to make this happen without being gaudy.